1-factor and cycle covers of cubic graphs: Remark on hypohamiltonian snarks

 Corollary \ref{girth_seymour} implies, that if $G$ is a cubic graph and $\mu_3(G)=3$, then $G$ has girth at most 6.
 It is easy to see that $\mu_3(G) = 3$, if $G$ is the Petersen graph or a flower snark, which are hypohamiltonian snarks.
 Jaeger and Swart \cite{Jaeger_Swart_80} conjectured that (1) the girth and (2) the cyclic connectivity of a snark is at most 6.
 The first conjecture is disproved by Kochol \cite{Kochol_96} and the second is still open.
 We believe that both statements of Jaeger and Swart are true for hypohamiltonian snarks.

 \begin{conjecture} Let $G$ be a snark.
 If $G$ is hypohamiltonian, then $\mu_3(G) = 3$. \end{conjecture}

-H\"aggkvist \cite{Haeggkvist_2003} proposed to prove the Berge-Fulkerson conjecture for hypohamiltonian graphs, which might be easier to prove than the general case.
-By Theorem \ref{gamma_3_Fulkerson}, Conjecture \ref{conj_hypo} implies that hypohamiltonian snarks have a Fulkerson coloring, and together with Theorem \ref{scc_strong_core} it implies that they have an even 3-cycle cover of length at most $\frac{4}{3}|E(G)| + 2$.
+H\"aggkvist \cite{Haeggkvist_2003} proposed to prove the Fulkerson conjecture for hypohamiltonian graphs, which might be easier to prove than the general case.
+By Theorem \ref{gamma_3_Fulkerson}, Conjecture \ref{conj_hypo} implies that hypohamiltonian snarks have a Berge cover, and together with Theorem \ref{scc_strong_core} it implies that they have an even 3-cycle cover of length at most $\frac{4}{3}|E(G)| + 2$.